LukeSmithxyz/mutt-wizard/README.md

 - The messy template files have been removed and are now a part of the script itself.
 - Optimal XDG standards compliance, moving msmtp configs to `~/.config/`, moving mail to `~/.local/share/mail/` and moving mutt-wizard files to `~/.local/share/muttwizard/`. isync/mbsync still uses home for default though as XDG compliance is not built into them.
 - `accounts/` hold account data and `bin/` holds script run by or for mutt.
 All other directories have been disintegrated.
-- Better handling of different gpg versions.
+- `pass` is used as a password manager instead of separately saving passwords.
 - Script is POSIX sh compliant.
 - Error handling for the many people who don't read or follow directions.

 ## Watch our for these things:

 - For Gmail accounts, remember also to enable third-party ("""less secure""") applications before attempting installation.
-- Check the ProtonMail issue on Github if you are a Protonmail user.
-ProtonMail recently allows IMAP usage with their Bridge program for paid users.
-I don't have this, so I can't bugtest on it, but many users have gotten it working.
-Either way, it requires a little more work than just using the wizard.
+- Protonmail accounts will require you to set up "Protonmail Bridge" to access PM's IMAP and SMTP servers.
+Configure that before running mutt-wizard.
-- Don't expect mutt-wizard to work out the box on a university email.
-Universities often have special IMAP policies and server settings.
-You might be lucky, but you might have to changes some settings in the mbsyncrc config file to get it to work properly with a university email.
+- If you have a university email, there might be other hurdles or two-factor authentication you have to jump through.
+Some, for example, will want you to create a separate IMAP password, etc.
 - If you use an email server whose mailboxes are not in English, mutt-wizard might not be able to guess which is which, so you may have to manually set your Inbox, Sent, Trash, Drafts, etc. in your mutt config file.
+Do this after running the wizard in `accounts/NAME.muttrc`.

 ## Help the Project!